 Step 3 Choose MP3 as the Output Format

-Click the button on the top-right to choose output format.
+Click the button on the bottom left to choose output format.
 In Convert settings, you can choose output format (MP3, AAC, FLAC, AIFF, WAV, or ALAC), conversion mode (Intelligent Mode, Spotify Record, WebPlayer Download, or YouTube Download), output quality (320kbps, 256kbps, 192kbps, 128kbps) and more.

 Step 4 Download Music from Spotify to Local Computer